 A web hosting service stores your website data on a server.
 When internet users want to access your website, they type your domain name into a browser’s address bar.
 Then, their computers will connect to your server, and your web pages will be delivered to them.

 However, a web host also comes with various other features to help you manage and develop your website.
 For example, Hostinger provides WordPress optimization to help your sites powered by the CMS perform better.
+If you want to read more on what this hosting provider offers, take a look at this Hostinger review.

 How to Choose the Right Web Host for You